 Tréville starts swearing at his men, cursing himself for picking them, and then realizes that Athos isn’t present.

 Aramis and Porthos tell Tréville that Athos is sick with smallpox.
-(LIE!)
+(A total lie.)

 Tréville points out that Athos is too old to have smallpox, and speculates that Athos is likely wounded.

 Tréville tells them that all the misbehaving needs to stop, ASAP.
 It is horribly embarrassing to have the Cardinal’s men (the Musketeers’ biggest rivals) arrest the Musketeers for indecent behavior.

 Porthos and Aramis shuffle uncomfortably.
 Outside the door, all the rest of the Musketeers listen intently.
 Soon the entire hotel knows what’s going on.